Developmental / Behavioral Pediatric Fellowship

 - Medical Knowledge

 - Systems Based Practice

-The program is approved for one fellow every other year and the curriculum has been developed to promote a positive and engaging educational climate with the goal of successfully meeting criteria for certification in Developmental-Behavioral Pediatrics by the American Board of Pediatrics.
-Fellows will have the opportunity to work at Children’s Medical Center Dallas, a 490-bed pediatric hospital, as well as Texas Scottish Rite Hospital for Children, and several other clinics within the community.
+The program approves one fellow every other year, and the curriculum promotes a positive and engaging educational climate with the goal of successfully meeting criteria for certification in Developmental-Behavioral Pediatrics by the American Board of Pediatrics.
+Fellows can work at Children’s Medical Center Dallas, a 490-bed pediatric hospital, as well as Texas Scottish Rite Hospital for Children, and several other clinics within the community.
 UT Southwestern is one of the country’s best medical schools and a world-renowned research center offering a variety of research opportunities.

 Our program offers exposure to a comprehensive multidisciplinary team that includes medical students, residents, advanced practice providers, and nurses and affords the opportunity to develop as a teacher, team member, and team leader.